Supreme-Ed/brick-breaker-2p/PRD.md

 **Future Enhancement:** Implement a configurable win condition where players can set a target score (e.g., first to reach 10, 20, or 50 points) or a time limit for matches.

 ### 3.3 Ball Physics
+- Utilizes the **Matter.js physics engine** for collision detection and response.
-- Frame-independent movement using deltaTime for consistent experience across devices
+- Frame-independent movement via Matter.js engine updates.
-- Realistic bounce physics with angle calculations based on paddle impact point
+- Realistic bounce physics based on Matter.js properties (restitution, friction).
-- Multiple balls in play simultaneously (one owned by each player)
+- Multiple balls in play simultaneously (one owned by each player).
-- Ball speed increases gradually during extended rallies
+- Ball speed is **enforced to remain constant** throughout gameplay (no gradual increase).

 ### 3.4 Paddle Mechanics
-- Paddles can move horizontally only
+- Paddles can move horizontally only.
-- Paddle curvature affects ball bounce direction
+- Paddle physics body interacts with the ball via Matter.js.
-- Paddle movement speed is balanced for fair gameplay
+- Paddle movement speed is balanced for fair gameplay.
-- Paddle size can be affected by power-ups
+- Paddle size can be affected by power-ups (visual size currently; physics size needs update for Wide Paddle).

+### 3.5 Brick Mechanics
+- Bricks are static bodies in the physics simulation.
+- Upon collision with a ball, the brick's physics body is removed.
+- **Brick Fragmentation:** When broken, bricks visually disappear and generate small fragment physics bodies that fly outwards.

 ## 4. Control Schemes